Family Violence/Domestic Violence

 For a second offense, you will be charged with a felony, punishable by up to a term of years in Texas state prison.

 If you are convicted, you will have a lifelong criminal record that will make it more difficult for you to get a job.
 Additionally, it will be more difficult to own a firearm.

 Given the consequences of a domestic assault or family violence arrest, you should think long and hard before you give up without a fight.
-Contact me, Houston criminal defense lawyer R. Todd Bennett, for a free initial consultation about your case.
+Contact me, Houston criminal defense lawyer R. Todd Bennett, for a initial consultation about your case.